Resources

 By partnering with CerfifID Match to verify your identity

-Scams are a risk in all corners of our lives, and real estate is no different.
+Why you need to verify your identity Scams are a risk in all corners of our lives, and real estate is no different.
 If you’re a homeowner, buyer, or seller, you deserve to know that your real estate professionals are keeping you safe during a transaction.
 With a selfie and scan of your ID card, you can quickly complete the identity verification step that is increasingly becoming standard practice in any safe real estate transaction.
+Why we partner with CertiflD CertiflD is the nation's leading wire fraud prevention solution.
+CertiflD helps verify your identity securely, prior to exchanging sensitive banking information, so you have peace of mind when transferring your money.